alyssadata/AI-Foundations-Group-Contact-The-Collective-All/03_source_repetition_vs_collective_repetition.md

 The distinction matters because repetition can look similar on the surface while performing opposite functions.

-The same phrase, motif, structure, or boundary line may appear more than once.
+The same phrase, motif, structure, citation, or boundary line may appear more than once.

 That alone does not determine what the repetition is doing.